 “I’m not salesy!
 I can’t cold-pitch clients!”

 I hear this all the time and even thought it myself back when I was getting started.
 But my desperation (I was super broke and in debt remember?) led me to figure out how to do this fast!

 In a very quick explanation, finding work requires doing research into your ideal clients and the types of projects you want to work on, getting to know their business and potential needs, crafting a pitch on why they should work with you (read: why you are the dreamiest Mc’dream solver of all their problems), and sending them a pitch!

 It may be scary in the beginning, but it’s not terribly hard and I’ve taught tons of my students each step of the process.

 The good news is, even if you’re completely terrified of selling yourself, if you do this right, you won’t have to do it very often.
-I’ve been a freelance worker for several years and haven’t sent more than a dozen pitches in all that time.
+I’ve been a freelance worker since 2017 and haven’t sent more than a dozen pitches in all that time.
 Once you land your first few clients, if you do good work, your existing clients will love having you around long-term, and new clients will keep coming in by word of mouth.